moha23/DL/A7/readme.md

 # Text Generation

-This folder contains code for third problem in fourth Programming Assignment of CS671-Deep Learning and its Applications, offered at IIT Mandi in Feb-May, 2019, namely Text Generation.

 ## Problem Statement

 Given a text file, in our case a famous novel written by Jane Austen, Pride and Prejudice, our RNN model generates words after getting a seed sequence of words.